GiorgiDolidzee/GBBank/README.md

 # GB Bank
 GB Bank is a digital bank to manage your balance, track exchange rates, and ease your life.
-Our mobile bank project is developed for the TBC Bank technical assignment.
 GB Bank is a unique bank as it provides exchange rates, has a built-in currency converter, and provides real-time cryptocurrency information, such as maximum and minimum value in 24 hours, rank, and so on.
   #